svrnm/python-sqs/README.md

 # Python with correlation for SQS

+> **Warning**
+> This code is no longer maintained and only available as history.
+It may no longer work.

 To run the project rename the [agent.stub.cfg](agent.stub.cfg) to `agent.cfg` and the [loop.stub.cfg](loop.stub.cfg) to `loop.cfg` and set your controller properties.